 Second and third grade.
 Kids in second and third grade continue to learn more phonics patterns and sight words for reading and spelling, read aloud more expressively and fluently, use reading to discover more about the world around them, and perhaps show a preference for specific authors and types of books.
-You'll likely start to see a shift as your child begins to focus his/her energy on learning new information from text.
-Ideally, children at this age have learned how to read, and are now reading to learn.
+You'll likely start to see a shift as your child begins to focus their energy on learning new information from text.
+Ideally, kids this age have learned how to read, and are now reading to learn.

 What to Read